 To support publishers in meeting their duties under this policy, Google offers the ad serving options described below for users in the EEA and the UK.
 If you don’t make any changes, the commonly used set of ad technology providers (ATPs) will continue to be used.

 - Sign in to Google Ad Manager.

-The “EU user consent” page appears.
-Update the settings for the sections on this page as described below.
+- Click Settings.
+On the GDPR settings page, update the settings for the sections on this page as described below.

 You can choose to serve non-personalized ads to all of your users in the EEA and the UK using the “Non-personalized ads” setting below.
 However, if you want to give each of your users a choice between personalized and non-personalized ads, select “Personalized ads” and follow the instructions for serving non-personalized ads on a per-request basis.

 Google can continue to show personalized ads as well as non-personalized ads to your users in the EEA and the UK.
 This is the setting that will be used unless you make a change on this page.